owl-from-hogvarts/OPD-guide/README.md

 Launch BCOMP in `dual` mode and load your program.
 To see nice trace table in your terminal press `continue` button in GUI.
 You will see how neat lines appears in your terminal.

+After program has been executed completely:
+1.  copy trace table from terminal.
+1. Paste it into raw text file e.g. `text.txt`.
+1. Replace all spaces (` `) with comma (`,`).
+1. Rename file to something like `text.csv`.
+1. Open the file with Libreoffice Calc or another sheet processing program
+1. Copy table from Calc to Libreoffice Writer or another program you are writing report in
+1. Format header of the table

 ## Addressing

 When you see something like this <code>2<strong>E</strong>F5</code> the second letter (`E` here) is responsible for addressing mode.
 Look at the table below (`L` stand for `Label`)